 I see a lot of bloggers try to post as often as they can and almost completely forget that quality can’t be rushed.
 If you want a genuine following, then build it with a great foundation and high quality content.
 Remember, you want people to actually learn something from your blog and take knowledge away with them as they go about their day.
 And yes, whilst “Keeping up with the Kardashians” is painfully interesting and gratuitous, it lacks substance.

-You have more time to correct errors, to insert wit, to make each and every post the Rickest (Best) version of itself.
-(Here come the grammar Nazi’s) And when you do that, it really makes your page shine amongst all the others, and I personally believe you will enjoy writing it a bit more.
+When you blog once a week, it gives you more time to correct errors, to insert wit, to make each and every post the Rickest (Best) version of itself.
+(Here come the grammar Nazi’s) And when you do that, it really makes your page shine among the others, and I personally believe you will enjoy writing it a bit more.

 One of my favorite bloggers actually posts each and every Wednesday, with her whimsical words of wisdom and guess what?
 My dumb self will roam her page on that day with a grin on my face looking forward to her well throughout brilliantly written post, because she took the time to write it eloquently and with her own sense of wit and imagination.
 My friends – that’s what blogging is about.
 It’s about you, us, me and of course, Dupri.